-\ East of Palmetto Expressway (inside urban infill area): All roads must operate at LOS "E" (100% of capacity at peak hour) or better, on an areawide basis except where mass transit service having headways of 20 minutes or less is provided within 1⁄2 mile distance, then a road shall operate at no greater than 120% of its capacity at peak hour.
+East of Palmetto Expressway (inside urban infill area): All roads must operate at LOS "E" (100% of capacity at peak hour) or better, on an areawide basis except where mass transit service having headways of 20 minutes or less is provided within 1⁄2 mile distance, then a road shall operate at no greater than 120% of its capacity at peak hour.
 Where extraordinary transit service such as commuter rail or express bus service exists, parallel roads within 1⁄2 mile shall operate at no greater than 150% of their capacity at peak hour.

-\ West of Palmetto Expressway (outside urban infill area): Major roadways must operate at LOS D (90% of capacity at peak hour) or better, except State urban Minor arterial roads which may operate at LOS "E" (100% of capacity at peak hour) or above.
+West of Palmetto Expressway (outside urban infill area): Major roadways must operate at-LOS "D" (90% of capacity at peak hour) or better, except State urban Minor arterial roads which may operate at LOS "E" (100% of capacity at peak hour) or above.
 Where mass transit service having headways of 20 minutes or less is provided within 1⁄2 mile distance, then a road shall operate at or above LOS E at peak hour.
 When extraordinary transit service such as commuter rail or express bus service exists, parallel roads within 1⁄2 mile shall operate at no greater than 120% of their capacity at peak hour.

-\ SIS Roadways: The following is the Florida Department of Transportation's LOS standard as outlined in FDOT Systems Planning Topic No. 525-000-006a: "It is the Department's intent to plan, design, and operate the SHS at a generally acceptable LOS for the traveling public.
+SIS Roadways: The following is the Florida Department of Transportation's LOS standard as outlined in FDOT Systems Planning Topic No. 525-000-006a: "It is the Department's intent to plan, design, and operate the SHS at a generally acceptable LOS for the traveling public.
 LOS standards for the automobile mode on the SHS during the peak hour(s) are "D" in urbanized areas and "C" outside urbanized areas.
 LOS standards represent goals for Department and other entities to achieve and maintain.
 No specific LOS standards are established for other highway modes (e.g. bus, pedestrian, bicycle)."

-Policy 2.2.2: All applicants (except those involving five single-homes or less) for Future amendments that would change development rights for specific properties, rezonings and/or site plan approvals are required to provide a mobility traffic impact analysis study, utilizing professionally acceptable methodologies to demonstrate how the amendment will impact the Town's goal, objectives and policies of this element.prepared by a registered traffic engineer, as part of the development review process to show how the adopted LOS on area roadways will be maintained.
-Additionally, the mobility analysis study shall include a traffic analysis sufficient to determine if the proposed amendment would significantly affect one or more SIS facilities, including interchanges where applicable.
-Where it is determined that there would be significant impact to one or more SIS facilities, a more detailed traffic analysis shall be required, as well as coordination with any affected agency for mitigation of those impacts.
+Policy 2.2.2: All applicants (except those involving five single-homes or less) for comprehensive plan amendments, rezonings and/or site plan approvals are required to provide a mobility traffic impact analysis study, utilizing professionally acceptable methodologies to demonstrate how the amendment will impact the Town's goal, objectives and policies of this element.prepared by a registered traffic engineer, as part of the development review process to show how the adopted LOS on area roadways will be maintained.